harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

   worked to implement the [anchor outputs][topic anchor outputs] protocol to eliminate risks related to rapid rises in transaction feerates, one of the key contributors to that protocol---Matt Corallo---discovered it would enable a new vulnerability.
-An evil counterparty could attempt to settle an LN payment ([HTLC][topic htlc]) using a low feerate and a [transaction pinning][topic transaction pinning] technique that prevents the transaction or a fee
+A malicious counterparty could attempt to settle an LN payment ([HTLC][topic htlc]) using a low feerate and a [transaction pinning][topic transaction pinning] technique that prevents the transaction or a fee